MrGrinst/FlashKard/README.md

 Unfortunately, upon tapping "Create," the app crashes due to an issue with the Core Data Manager.

-This is one of the first things on our to-do list for the future of the app.
+##To-Do
+1. Fix the Create action.
+2. Get the set detail view fully functional.
+3. Implement a study view to flick through the sets and flip each flashcard.
+4. Alternate methods of creating a flashcard.

 ##Future
 We have many visions for the future of the app.
 Here are a few: